rails/webpacker/README.md

 ### Resolved

-If you are adding Webpacker to an existing app that has most of the assets inside `app/assets` or inside an engine and you want to share that with webpack modules then you can use `resolved_paths` option available in `config/webpacker.yml`, which lets you add additional paths webpack should lookup when resolving modules:
+If you are adding Webpacker to an existing app that has most of the assets inside `app/assets` or inside an engine, and you want to share that with webpack modules, you can use the `resolved_paths` option available in `config/webpacker.yml`.
+This lets you add additional paths that webpack should lookup when resolving modules:

 ```yml
 resolved_paths: ['app/assets']
 ```

-You can then import them inside your modules like so:
+You can then import these items inside your modules like so:

 ```js
 // Note it's relative to parent directory i.e. app/assets